philzook58/knuckledragger/README.md

 ## Design

 Using widespread and commonly supported languages gives a huge leg up in terms of tooling and audience.
-To my knowledge, this has not been attempted for an interactive proof assistant.

 It is not desirable or within my capabilities to build a giant universe in which to live.
 The goal is to take a subtle blade and bolt together things that already exist.